octaharon/yantrix/README.md

 #### Slices

-`Slices` are independent parts of business logic layer, each coming with its own `Effect Matrix` and a set of `FSMs`. `Slices` are a suggested way to chop the App logic into independent smaller pieces, which
+`Slices` are independent parts of business logic layer, each having its own `Effect Matrix` and a set of `FSMs`. `Slices` are a suggested way to chop the App logic into independent smaller pieces, which

 - reduces the complexity of `Data Model` and provides a clear concern separation
 - enables for better performance and smart caching
-- enables for smooth refactoring of the resulting App to microservices or microfrontends, if it gets too intertwined
+- enables for smooth refactoring of the resulting App to microservices or micro-frontends if it gets too intertwined

 #### FSM

 The basic building block of state logic is a `FSM` (more specifically - a [Mealy Machine](https://en.wikipedia.org/wiki/Mealy_machine)), which exposes a predefined `Transition Matrix` that comprises the relations between `States` and `Actions`, representing the decision tree of the machine.
 Every `Action` type can have a derived `Payload` type, while every `State` has a dependent `Context`, and the latter two represent the current internal state of the machine.

-`Actions`/`Payloads` and `States`/`Contexts` are enumerables that can be composed from different Dictionaries, and can be reused independently on each other.
+`Actions`/`Payloads` and `States`/`Contexts` are enumerable values that can be composed of different Dictionaries, and can be reused independently on each other.
 It's perfectly fine to create several `FSMs` that operate either on the same set of `Actions` or `States`, or both.

 #### Event Adapter

 Unless `FSM` includes an `Event Adapater`, it would not accept or emit `Events` into the `Event Stack` and can only be controlled directly.
-However, in most cases it's desireable to connect it to the `Event Stack` via a pub/sub mechanism, which contains assymetrical `Mapping Matrix`, that is responsible for:
+However, in most cases it's desirable to connect it to the `Event Stack` via a pub/sub mechanism, which contains asymmetrical `Mapping Matrix`, that is responsible for:

 - Casting handled `Events` into `Actions`, including mapping of `Event Meta` to `Payload`
 - Producing `Events` from `State` changes, including mapping of `Context` to `Event Meta`